Hardest Workin' Scout in the Biz--

 Player of the Year Award for the 1978 season.

-the ballclub's equipment workers named "Rags" was an 'old southern boy' who wore his racial
+One of the ballclub's equipment workers named "Rags" was an 'old southern boy' who

-prejudice openly.
-Midway through the season, he warmed up to the idea of sitting with a black
+wore his racial prejudice openly.
+Midway through the season, he warmed up to the idea of sitting

-player.
-One day, "Rags" and Lyle found themselves alone on the bench, wallowing in the shared
+with a black player.
+One day, "Rags" and Lyle found themselves alone on the bench, wallowing in

-thought he knew, but asked anyway "What do you mean, Rags?"
+Lyle thought he knew, but asked anyway "What do you mean,

-need more of you," Rags said, meaning black players.
-"If we have more of you on the team, no
+"We need more of you," Rags said, meaning black players.
+"If we have more of you on

-white men want to get beat out by no black men.
+the team, no white men want to get beat out by no black men.
 It'll make you play harder."
-No doubt a tough
+No

 Lyle in spring training 1976 wearing